 Arts have long played a major role in rehabilitation efforts of California’s incarcerated population and music is no exception.
 A vinyl recording titled “Sacramento, City of Camellias” is one such example.
-Published in 1983 by Danmar Co., the record features the Mother Lode Band of the now-shuttered Preston School of Industry in Ione.
+Published in 1983, the record features the Mother Lode Band of the now-shuttered Preston School of Industry in Ione.

 Listen to the recording:

 “The long history of the Preston band stretches back to a spring day of 1897 when the proud cadets of the newly opened reformatory for wayward boys in Ione, Amador County, presented their first Saturday concert for the local citizens,” reads the record cover.
 “Playing their hearts out on the steps of the Preston Castle, no one could foretell their future.
 Through the years while the castle crumbled and the modern facility of the California Youth Authority steadily engulfed the old buildings, the Mother-Lode Band played on.”

 When the band was recorded, the institution’s music instructor was Dexter A. Clement, who had been in the role since the late 1950s.

 “Perhaps the oldest ‘high school’ band in the U.S., its members come from every corner of the Golden State.
 That this musical group is able to come together, march and make exciting music is largely due to the determined vision of their Director Mr. Dexter A. Clement.
 The rousing welcome accorded the band in its many parade appearances attest to the energy and dedication of this man who has guided the organization for the last 25 years,” the record cover states.